2017 Comics & Medicine Conference: Access Points

 conference art by ET Russian

+The 2017 Comics & Medicine theme was “Access Points.”
+We invited participants to consider accessibility as a crucial aspect linking comics and health.
+Comics—a medium broadly characterized as “accessible” because of its ability to reach diverse audiences and to provide a platform for marginalized voices—can make visible and reflect upon the urgent subject of health access.
+Comics can explore the issue of accessibility in past and current practices of health care and can point to imaginative solutions for extending and expanding health care.
 The Seattle conference was hugely successful, thanks to Mita Mahato and her team of organisers.
 The quality of presentations reached a new high, while the meeting retained the supportive, non-competitive vibe that has been so important to the participants.
 This feeling of inclusiveness is an important part of the Graphic Medicine ethos.

 • Rupert Kinnard created the first LGBTQ-identified African American comic strip characters in his groundbreaking series Cathartic Comics.
 His comics work—including his much anticipated memoir-in-progress LifeCapsule Project—spans all facets of his personal identity, from race, gender, and sexuality to classism, ageism, and disability.
 He received a Lifetime Achievement Award from the World Arts Foundation in 2013.
+Listen to his keynote address here.

 • Georgia Webber is a comics artist, craniosacral therapist, meditation facilitator, and radio producer living in the cities of Hamilton and Toronto, Ontario.
 Her most notable comics series, Dumb, chronicles her severe vocal injury and ongoing (sometimes silent) recovery.

 • Hillary Chute is the author of Graphic Women: Life Narrative and Contemporary Comics (Columbia UP, 2010), Outside the Box: Interviews with Contemporary Cartoonists (University of Chicago Press, 2014), and Disaster Drawn: Visual Witness, Comics, and Documentary Form (Harvard University Press, 2016).
 She has also co-edited two journal special issues: Mfs: Modern Fiction Studies on “Graphic Narrative” (2006) and Critical Inquiry on “Comics & Media” (2014), and she is Associate Editor of Art Spiegelman’s MetaMaus (Pantheon, 2011).
+Listen to her keynote address here.